myarotskaya/architecture-center/docs/data/scenarios/search.md

 To support search, free-form text processing can be performed against documents containing paragraphs of text.

 Text search works by constructing a specialized index that is precomputed against a collection of documents.
 A client application submits a query that contains the search terms.
 The query returns a result set, consisting of a list of documents sorted by how well each document matches the search criteria.
-The result set may also include the context in which the the document matches the criteria, which enables the application to highlight the matching phrase in the document.
+The result set may also include the context in which the document matches the criteria, which enables the application to highlight the matching phrase in the document.

 ![](./images/search-pipeline.png)